1. Mexico’s geography and size

 Olmec colossal heads

-The characteristic feature, differentiating Olmecs from other ancient civilizations in Mexico, are their statues.
+The characteristic feature differentiating the Olmecs from other ancient civilizations in Mexico is their statues.
 There are several “Olmec heads” in Mexico.

 The Teotihuacan ancient culture